simplykapoor/teched2022-IN260/exercises/ex3/ex33/README.md

 ## Exercise steps

 Run through the following steps
-1. Select the Monitor view for Integrations from the left navigation pane.
+1. Select the *Monitor -> Integrations* from the left navigation pane.
 (Hint: By clicking on the burger icon on the top left corner, you can expand the navigation pane.)
     <br><img src="/exercises/ex3/images/img310.jpg" width=30% height=30%>

 2. You can see the multiple tiles that provides rich variety of monitoring options.
 For this exercise we will monitor messages that have been processed.
-Click on the tile to look at all the integration flows.
+Click on the tile to look at *All Integration Flows*.

     <br><img src="/exercises/ex3/images/img311.jpg" width=50% height=50%>